mrshah-at-ibm/fabric-kubernetes/README.md

-# Blockchain on IBM Container Service
+# IBM Blockchain on IBM Container Service

 These instructions are to run a basic IBM blockchain network on IBM's container service.
 It will bring up the following components: